HumanshuDG/NOC23-CS95/Week-3/readme.md

 ### Solution:
 ```
 def expanding(l: list):
+	# use flag as our answer to keep in check
 	flag = True
+		# itereating over the integers in list
 		for i in range(len(l) - 2):
+			# maintaining the previously seen absolute difference value in prev
 			prev = abs(l[i] - l[i + 1])
+			# maintaining the currently seen absolute difference value in curr
 			curr = abs(l[i + 1] - l[i + 2])
+			# check if it is strictly increasing
 			if prev < curr:
+				# till the condition holds continue to check throughout the list
 				continue
 			else:
+				# stop execution and return False as soon as one adjacent difference is inconsistent
 				return False
 	return flag
 ```